-MOUNTAIN'S EDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+MOUNTAIN'S EDGE METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-In the statement of activities capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Net Change in Fund Balances - Total Governmental Funds \$ (3,427) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures.
+In the Statement of Activities capital outlay is not reported as an expenditure.
+However, the Statement of Activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period.
+Capital Outlay Depreciation Expense 32,027 (8,722) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of government funds.
+Neither transaction, however, has any effect on net position.
+Loan Principal Payment 100,000 Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Accrued Interest Payable - Change in Liability Accrued Interest Payable Developer Advance - Change in Liability (231 (193,286) Changes in Net Position of Governmental Activities \$ (73,177)

-Depreciation Expense (7,120)

-Long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
-Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.

-Bond Principal Payment 95,000

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Loan Interest - Change in Liability 239

-Developer Interest - Change in Liability (193,286)

-Changes in Net Position of Governmental Activities \$ (84,249)

-MOUNTAIN'S EDGE METROPOLITAN DISTRICT GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2022
+MOUNTAIN'S EDGE METROPOLITAN DISTRICT GENERAL FUND STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL YEAR ENDED DECEMBER 31, 2023